-Organic Sales Growth means the percentage amount by which 3M's net sales (as reported in its Consolidated Statement of Income) for a year increase or decrease as compared to the previous year.
+Organic Sales Growth Statement of Income) for a year increase or decrease as compared to the previous year.
 For this purpose, 3M's net sales will be adjusted to exclude certain special items, currency effects, and neutralize sales attributable to acquisitions or divestitures for the 12-month period following the date each acquisition is completed.
 Peer Group means the group of companies that the Compensation and Talent Committee uses to inform its decisions regarding the compensation of the Named Executive Officers.
-Relative Organic Sales Growth means the amount by which 3M's Organic Sales Growth for a year exceeds the percentage increase or decrease in a market benchmark measured over the same period.
+Relative Organic means the amount by which 3M's Organic Sales Growth for a year exceeds the percentage Sales Growth increase or decrease in a market benchmark measured over the same period.
 For this purpose, the market benchmark is a blend of Worldwide Industrial Production Index and Global Domestic Product, in each case, as published by S&P Global Market Intelligence no later than 30 days following completion of the relevant year.
-Total Cash Compensation means the total of an individual's base salary and annual incentive compensation.
-Total Direct Compensation means the total of an individual's Total Cash Compensation plus the compensation value of their annual long-term incentive compensation awards (which is based on their grant date fair value as measured under accounting standards).
+Total Cash means the total of an individual's base salary and annual incentive compensation.
+Compensation Total Direct means the total of an individual's Total Cash Compensation plus the compensation value of Compensation their annual long-term incentive compensation awards (which is based on their grant date fair - value as measured under accounting standards).
 Worldwide GDP means the Worldwide Gross Domestic Product for a specified period, as reported by S&P Global Market Intelligence.
 Worldwide IPI means the Worldwide Industrial Production Index for a specified period, as reported by S&P Global Market Intelligence.